- Posted by Richard Iurilli

 I’m waitin’, waitin’ on a sunny day / Gonna chase the clouds away

 If Mother Nature won’t cooperate, take matters into your own hands.
 Wear cheerful colors, and add some color to your office or cubicle to counter the gray skies outside.
 Whether it’s a vase of flowers or a photo of palm trees on some beach in the Carribean, bringing some brightness into the room can go a long way towards improving your mood.
-Get the entire department on board and make spring come early this year.

 I’m singin’ in the rain / Just singin’ in the rain